interkosmos/rim/README.md

          3 rows selected.
 ```

-Furthermore, specific rows can be selected adding a `where` clause:
+Furthermore, specific rows can be selected by adding a `where` clause.
+The label
+of the column is given with the `%` operator:

 ```
 Rim: select name%'Tech Name' from techs where id < 30